• Skip to main content

 3. A Hardware Wallet

-A hardware wallet is my preferred way to store bitcoin because it's simple, straightforward, and super secure if you do it right.
-I also think it's easy for most people to “get it” right away, unlike some of the more advanced schemes out there.
-There are many brands of hardware wallets out there, but my personal favorite is the Trezor T. Trezor One is also good, and very cheap, but it doesn't have the touch screen.
-For bitcoin-only wallets, Coldcard and Bitbox are two of the most recommended, and I really like the Coldcard, but it is a little more advanced.
+A hardware wallet is my preferred way to store bitcoin because it’s simple, straightforward, and super secure if you do it right.
+I also think it’s easy for most people to “get it” right away, unlike some of the more advanced schemes out there.
+There are many brands of hardware wallets out there, but my personal favorite is the Trezor T. Trezor One is also good, and very cheap, but it doesn’t have the touch screen.

 With a hardware wallet, it will generate your private keys for you (12-24 words) and provide you with a piece of paper to write them down in case of an emergency where the wallet breaks.
 The cool thing about this process is that as long as you have those 12-24 words generated by the wallet, you have access to your coins.
-That's your key to your bitcoin.
-The hardware device could have total catastrophic failure and you can just regenerate the wallet on a new device using those words.
+That’s your key to your bitcoin.

 Because those words (your key) can regenerate the wallet, it's important to not share them with anyone.
 Never store them online.
 Don't email them to yourself.
 Don't put them into a password manager.
 Don't even type them into a word doc and print them out.
 Those words should never be typed into a keyboard.
 If someone gets those words, they can take your bitcoin.

-Hardware wallets also require a pin, for extra security.
-Combined with a passphrase (described below), a single hardware wallet can be a very secure device.
-There are some known vulnerabilities to some of the hardware wallets out there, but they require a very sophisticated, targeted attack.
-For example, someone would need physical access to your Trezor One to hack the pin and seed phrase, and an advanced hacking program to dictionary hack the passphrase, assuming you chose a weak passphrase.
+For example, someone would need physical access to your Trezor One to hack the pin and seed phrase, and an advanced hacking program to dictionary hack the passphrase.
 Various other attacks would require $200,000 worth of hacking equipment, or a combination of key logger and physical accesses, or other unlikely scenarios.

 A basic hardware wallet is easy to understand:

-1. Buy the wallet
+- Buy the wallet

-2. Generate and store the keys
+- Generate and store the keys

-3. Plug it in to use bitcoin
+- Plug it in to software to use bitcoin

-Wallet Passphrase
+Adding A Wallet Passphrase For Security

-One way to make your bitcoin wallet even more powerful as a way to secure your bitcoin stash is to add a “passphrase”.
+One way to make your bitcoin wallet even more powerful as a way to secure your bitcoin stash is to add a passphrase.
 This is sometimes called the “25th word”.
-It's a custom phrase that most wallet apps give you the option to use.
+It’s a custom phrase that most wallet apps give you the option to use.
 Each phrase you enter creates a new wallet, and this means that one hardware device can create multiple wallets.
 This is an option on both mobile wallets and hardware wallets.

-For example [seed words #1-24 + secretpassphrase1] and [seed words #1-24 + secretpassphrase2] are two completely different wallets.
+For example [seed words #1-24 + secretpassphrase1] and[seed words #1-24 + secretpassphrase2] are two completely different wallets.

 Also, because the wallets are hidden and not shown when you log into your default wallet, you can use the default wallet as a decoy.
 This would be useful in the case of a physical attack where someone holds you hostage to drain your bitcoin funds.
 If you put some decoy funds into your default wallet, there would be no way for an attacker to know how many hidden wallets you have.
 This may seem like a far-fetched idea, but it happens.